Campaign of the Month: October 2017

 • If the mortal creditor tries to cancel the vampire’s Debts, it’s only good for Debts owed by other mortals from the same sphere.
 Kindred society could care less if a vampire breaks their word to mere kine.

 • Wen a vampire refuses to honor a Debt, they can decide to simply never pay it back—period.
 This causes the vampire to gain the Disliked Flaw with the mortal’s faction and lose any Debts from its members.
-It’s also a sin at Corruption 3.
 Kindred society could still care less, but if the vampire doesn’t want to deal with even those consequences, they can simply kill or otherwise permanently silence the mortal.
-This carries no inherent costs beyond being a Corruption 4 sin.
-Such selfish behavior obviously isn’t conductive to maintaining one’s humanity.
+This carries no inherent costs beyond the potential loss to one’s Humanity.
+Such selfish behavior obviously isn’t conductive to keeping the Beast at bay.

 Ghouls & Debts